abstractqqq/gzeus/README.md

-# Unzip .csv.gz files by chunks and read via Polars.
+# Decompress .csv.gz files by big chunks.

 As title.
+Not ready yet.